AllisonRosenheim/Playing_with_pandas_and_matplot/README.md

 As I progress in these courses and in my own research I will update this project and explore different ways to interpret and display data.

+It will be chaotic, but I am going to do my best to make cool stuff :D

 ## Features
 - latest python version
 - matplot